alex-bellon/wikipedia/README.md

 - [Gay bomb](https://en.wikipedia.org/wiki/Gay_bomb) - a non-lethal psychochemical weapon that a United States Air Force research laboratory speculated about producing.
 The theories involve discharging sex pheromones over enemy forces in order to make them sexually attracted to each other.
 - [Gender of connectors and fasteners](https://en.wikipedia.org/wiki/Gender_of_connectors_and_fasteners) - In electrical and mechanical trades and manufacturing, each half of a pair of mating connectors or fasteners is conventionally assigned the designation male or female.
 - [Goat tower](https://en.wikipedia.org/wiki/Goat_tower) - a multi-story decorative goat house, modeled on a European garden folly, an early example of which was built in Portugal in the 19th century.
+- [Half-track](https://en.wikipedia.org/wiki/Half-track) - a civilian or military vehicle with regular wheels at the front for steering and continuous tracks at the back to propel the vehicle and carry most of the load.
+The purpose of this combination is to produce a vehicle with the cross-country capabilities of a tank and the handling of a wheeled vehicle.
 - [Holdout](https://en.wikipedia.org/wiki/Holdout_(real_estate)) - a piece of property that did not become part of a larger real estate development because the owner either refused to sell or wanted more than the developer would pay.
 - [Immovable ladder](https://en.wikipedia.org/wiki/Status_Quo_(Jerusalem_and_Bethlehem)#Immovable_ladder) - Some consider the so-called immovable ladder- [c] under the window of the Church of the Holy Sepulchre to be a visible symbol of the alleged inactivity the Status Quo imposes.
 - [Jail tree](https://en.wikipedia.org/wiki/Jail_tree) - is any tree used to incarcerate a person, usually by chaining the prisoner up to the tree.